tigerfarm/arduino/Altair101/README.md

 + Since the program doesn't use any other memory, the above is the complete program.
 + The instruction in address 6.
 The program will jump to address 0.

+Run the program one step at a time,
++ Examine address 0.
++ Flip the STEP toggle.

 Run the program,
 + Examine address 0.
 The wait LED is on.
 + Flip the RUN toggle.
 The wait LED goes off.